dariosky/udacity-sdc-p3/README.md

 the original or a horizontal flip (with inverted steer).
 Both of them are cutted top-bottom so to remove the car hood and part of the sky (that is not relevant)

-Here, for a random image I display the variations
+Here, for a random image I display the variations.
+For the track 1, normalizing the luminosity via the Y channel, doesn't seem useful, as the track is constantly bright.
+Surely it could be useful for track 2.

 ```python
 from normalization import *